 Reports and Follow-Up

 WHO-5, which is the scientifically developed questionnaire that is being used, has repeatedly shown a national average in Denmark of 70 points.
-Therefore, the average level of wellbeing in a specific department should also be around 70 points or higher.
+Therefore, the average level of wellbeing in a specific department should preferably be around 70 points or higher.

 The average score is calculated on the basis of all answers that have been registered within the specific month.
 The scale goes from 0–100 and our experience, as well as scientific studies, shows that the average is around 70 points.
 If the score in a specific group nears 60 points or below on average, this indicates that there is reason to be particularly attentive to the level of wellbeing in that specific department.